adwhit/diesel-derive-enum/README.md

 This crate allows one to automatically derive the Diesel boilerplate necessary to use Rust enums directly with `Postgres` and `sqlite` databases.

-It is a fairly literal translation of [this code](https://github.com/diesel-rs/diesel/blob/8f8dd92135a788c7d0f2c5202dcb4d05339a0cc1/diesel_tests/tests/custom_types.rs) from the Diesel test suite.

 v0.3+ requires Diesel 1.1+.
 For Diesel 1.0 use v0.2.2.

 ### Example usage (Postgres):